chasemolenaar/noda/README.md

 4. Convenient remainder shortcut and why it's useful.
 Compare to / usage.
 5. Awesome bag `{+*-<.+words}` example (likely shown much, much later) WHERE IS UNPACKING IN THIS?

+At some point, the discussion of how strings differ from lists by being treated as scalars unless explicitly split up :)
+Scalars vs Collections (group,set,etc.)

 #### Comparators

 ```csharp